Sub2Rhys/TCP-Backend/README.md

 ## Still not working?
 Chances are either I might've forgotten to put something in the guide or you've done something wrong.
 But that's not a problem, either send a message in our [Discord server](https://discord.gg/run22HRWn9) or create an issue request on this repo.

-## I think it's working but I still can't connect
+## "I think it's working but I still can't connect"
 If using something like Fiddler, make sure your settings are like this.
 Make sure to press `Trust Root Certificate`.

 <img width="710" height="381" alt="image" src="https://github.com/user-attachments/assets/df7a7c61-be66-4b28-836c-23f45bae1811" />